Compare

 Speckle vs Autodesk Data Exchange: AEC Connectivity Breakdown

-Autodesk connectors are, unsurprisingly, tightly bound to their ecosystem, providing solid but restricted connections.
+Autodesk connectors are, unsurprisingly, tightly integrated with their ecosystem, providing solid but limited connections.
 Their connectors function well within the walls of Autodesk products, but when you step outside of that ecosystem, you’ll quickly hit a wall.

-On the other hand, Speckle’s connector ecosystem is designed with true interoperability in mind, spanning multiple platforms, from BIM tools to gaming engines to geospatial applications.
-This flexibility allows teams to work fluidly across disciplinary boundaries, creating a bridge between once-isolated tools.
+On the other hand, Speckle’s connector ecosystem is designed with true interoperability in mind, spanning multiple platforms, including BIM tools, gaming engines, and geospatial applications.
+This flexibility enables teams to work fluidly across disciplinary boundaries, creating a seamless bridge between previously isolated tools.

 Let’s take a closer look at how these two connector ecosystems stack up: